 I work with couples and individuals in my office in the front of my home in Forest Lake.
 Pepper, Tulip and I greet our clients outside and walk them inside to a seat.
 Pepper and Tulip give my clients a sense of relief and calm while we discuss matters that brought them to the therapy room.
 One time while a woman wept, Pepper jumped up next to her on the couch and licked her arm.
 Pepper seemed to sense she needed the comfort and it was a beautiful moment.

-You can connect with me at Effortless Action Counseling and on Facebook.
+You can connect with me via my website.

 Integrative Arts Psychotherapist in Essex, U.K.